- What is a Paramedic?

 - Do I have to register (become admitted) to Weber State University?

 Yes.
-In order to take any classes at Weber and have transcripts evaluated you must be admitted.
+In order to take any classes at WSU and have transcripts evaluated you must be admitted.
 Get into Weber — Apply to Weber Here

 - Class starts - application deadlines?

-A new PARAMEDIC cohort begins every semester (fall, spring, summer) pending sufficient enrollment.
+A new WSU paramedic cohort begins every Fall and Spring semesters.
 Applicants are encouraged to submit applications early even if prerequisites are not completed.
 Applications are due several months prior to the start of the cohort.
-Please contact the department at 801-626-6521 for details and use the application below.
+More information on each cohort and their respective application deadlines can be found here.
+A link to the current application is below.

 - Additional Expenses

-In addition to standard WSU tuition and fees, students in paramedic program can expect some or all of the following additional expenses:
+In addition to standard WSU tuition and fees, students in the WSU paramedic program can expect some or all of the following additional expenses:

 - Clinical and field travel/meals dependent on location